 - You are placing yourself at risk by buying a marked-up ticket from eBay, craigslist, or ticket reselling websites such as viagogo, stubhub, and vividseats.
 When we discover tickets being sold for above face value, we void them.

 - Burning Man tickets have numerous subtle security features.
 Do not be fooled by a color copy with holographic sticker film around the edges.

 - The imagery on the ticket is very crisp and detailed.
-If what you are being offered is blurry or out of focus it is likely a fake.
+If what you are being offered is blurry or out of focus, it is a fake.

 - Burning Man tickets always feature an intricate emboss (a raised part of the paper that gives it texture).
 You should be able to locate this easily.
-If the ticket doesn't have a prominent emboss it's probably not real.
+If the ticket doesn't have a prominent emboss, it is not real.

 - There is always different metallic foil on the back.